Mehta-g1/Web-Development-Projects/TO Do List/readme.md

 ## About the Developer

-This project was developed by **Vikash Kumar Mehta**, a passionate web developer with a keen interest in building interactive and user-friendly web applications.
-Vikash enjoys exploring new technologies and creating projects that solve real-world problems.
+This project was developed by **Vikash Kumar Mehta**, a passionate web developer.
 You can connect with him on [LinkedIn](https://www.linkedin.com/in/mehta-g1/) or check out more of his work on [GitHub](https://github.com/mehta-g1).